Prospects for relic neutrino detection using nuclear spin experiments: An open quantum system

 \subsection{The master equation}

 In the case of a single spin-$1/2$ interacting with a neutrino bath, the Hamiltonians of the spin system and its interaction with the neutrinos, $H_S^{(1/2)}$ and $H_I^{(1/2)}$, are given in Eq.~\eqref{h1}.
-The corresponding Lindblad equation for the spin density matrix in the interaction picture takes the form

-where $\cdot \equiv {\rm d}/{\rm d}t$, and we have highlighted $\rho^{(1/2)}_S$ as the reduced density matrix for a single two-level system.
+The corresponding Lindblad equation for the spin density matrix in the interaction picture takes the form where we have highlighted $\rho^{(1/2)}_S$ as the reduced density matrix for a single two-level system.
 We refer the reader to Appendix~\ref{app:derlindblad} for an {\it ab initio} derivation of this equation.

 Inspecting Eq.~\eqref{eq:master2}, we see firstly an energy shift due to the $\Delta$, which is a combination of the ${\cal O}(G_F)$, Stodolsky effect that is present only when the neutrino-antineutrino asymmetry is non-zero, and ${\cal O}(G^2_F)$ terms from the Hermitian part of the Lindblad equation.
 The $J_{\pm}$ terms and the corresponding coefficients $\gamma_\pm$ represent the non-Hermitian interaction of the spin with the neutrinos, causing the spin to either excite or de-excite via inelastic scattering, analogously to absorption and emission in quantum optics. \footnote{While we draw parallels between our system and quantum optics and introduced terminology commonly used in the latter subject, we always use ``excitation'' and ``de-excitation'' to refer to the effects of the C$\nu$B.} The $J_z$/$\gamma_z$ term is, on the other hand, energy conserving and represents the effect of dephasing.
 The computations of the coefficients $\gamma_{\pm,z}$ can be found in Appendix~\ref{app:gammas}.
 Their general forms including both neutrino scattering and pair emission/absorption processes can be found in Eqs.~\eqref{exp3}, \eqref{exp4}, and \eqref{eq:gammaz}, and, for $\gamma_\pm$, match the heuristic single-spin excitation and de-excitation rates~\eqref{eq:gamma+-heuristic} under the same settings.